 How to Report Your Social Security Benefits

-Enter the “Amount paid by check or Direct Deposit” (item B) on Line 21 of the 2014 MI 1040CR to calculate your income on the Homestead Property Tax Credit MI-1040CR and Line 23 on your Home Heating Credit MI-1040CR-7.
+Enter the “Amount paid by check or Direct Deposit” on Line 21 of the 2023 MI-1040CR to calculate your income on the Homestead Property Tax Credit MI-1040CR and Line 26 on your Home Heating Credit MI-1040CR-7.